mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 ```

 Megaparsec's numeric parsers have been heavily optimized in version 6, they
-are close to Attoparsec's solutions by performance.
+are close to Attoparsec's solutions in terms of performance.

 Hexadecimal and octal numbers do not parse “0x” or “0o” prefixes, because
 different languages may have other prefixes for this sort of numbers.
 We